How Logistics Companies Manage High-Volume Support Emails

 Key Facts: Companies that have adopted email triage systems report a 30% improvement in response times.
 For instance, a logistics company that streamlined its email processes experienced a significant reduction in customer complaints regarding response delays.

 Example: A case study of XYZ Logistics illustrates their implementation of an automated sorting system that categorized emails into critical, high, and low priority, resulting in a more organized workflow.
+This system allowed them to respond to urgent inquiries within an hour, significantly improving customer satisfaction.

 Best Practices for Managing Waybill Queries